Estimation of copulas via Maximum Mean Discrepancy: Theoretical results

 \mds

 The limiting laws obtained in Theorem~\ref{Th_AN} and~\ref{Th_AN_bis} are most often complex, even in the case of Gaussian limit laws.
 Once pseudo-observations are managed, particularly through empirical copula processes, it is common practice to rely on bootstrap schemes.
-In our case, we promote the use of Efron's nonparametric bootstrap and, more generally, the multiplier bootstrap as defined in~\cite{Segers2014}.
-The validity of the latter bootstrap scheme for the estimation of $\theta_0^*$ in our framework is due to the validity of the corresponding bootstrap scheme, as stated in~\cite{JD2004,Segers2014} (see~(\ref{Ibyparts}) in our proofs).
-In practical terms, the calculation of a bootstrap estimator requires resampling every observation $i$ in the sample with a convenient weight $W_{i,n}$, independently of the sample.
-For the nonparametric bootstrap, $(W_{1,1},\ldots,W_{n,n})$ is drawn following a $n$ multinomial law with success probabilities $(1/n,\ldots,1/n)$.
-In the case of the multiplier bootstrap, the weights are i.i.d. with both mean and variance equal to one.